 January 8: “I’m so depressed.
 I can’t handle this.
 Failure over and over again when everyone else is popping out babies with no problem.
 It’s very difficult to deal with.
 I hate myself.”

-I began to have migraines almost daily that led to missing a great number of shifts at work in January and February.
+I began to have migraines almost daily that led to missing a whole lot of shifts at work in January and February.
 The stress of missing work all the time and not knowing what was causing my migraines made my depression even worse.
 I was still cutting and at one point completely lost myself and carved the words BROKEN, LOSER, and FAILURE into my arm with a box cutter.
 I was in a bad place and not coming around any time soon.

 February 2: “I don’t want to say anything.
 I don’t want to talk about anything.
 I don’t want to listen to music.
 I don’t want to watch TV.
 I don’t want to read.
 I will literally just sit and stare at a wall and become unresponsive to anything.
 I communicate via shrugs or head shakes.
 Because I don’t care what’s going on around me and I don’t want to care.”

-After some visits to the emergency room and appointments with numerous doctors, the reason for my migraines was found out: I had a benign brain tumor, specifically a prolactinoma, which was also contributing in a major way to my infertility.
+After some visits to the emergency room and appointments with numerous doctors, the reason for my migraines was discovered: I had a benign brain tumor, specifically a prolactinoma, which was also contributing in a major way to my infertility.
 Briefly uplifted now that we had some real answers, my outlook started to improve.
 My brain tumor could be easily treated with oral medication, the tumor would shrink, I would get pregnant, and everything would work out just as planned!

 June 26: “How is my mental health doing with all of this?
 Probably the worst it’s been since January, when the Zoloft was still trying to kick in.
 I’ve had so many thoughts of wanting to cut in the last 24 hours.
 I want so badly to carve the world USELESS somewhere on my body.
 But I know I shouldn’t.
 Especially with my surgery coming up.
 Otherwise I wouldn’t care.”